niceyeti/tutornetes/clusters/base_cluster/readme.md

 ## TODO
 1) Add secrets/https
 2) Add postgres chart
+3) Tracing and logging... in the well-worn tradition of under-investing in critical components, I probably won't add this in order to keep this repo barebones KISS.

 ## Steps to Run
 1) Start the k3d cluster and registry: